Fattoush Salad with Lemon Mint Dressing

 Sharon Rhodes

 Fresh and easy, this Fattoush Salad is perfect as a side dish or a light lunch.
-This healthy salad recipe is anything but boring with a ton of veggies and a tasty lemony, mint dressing.
+This healthy and flavorful salad recipe is anything but boring, featuring a ton of chopped veggies and a homemade lemony, mint dressing.

 5 from 10 votes